On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: -equivalence of channels

-When considering MLD-equivalence, we need to compare the entries in each line of the channel matrix and it is useful to replace it by a simpler matrix.
+When considering $n$-equivalence, we need to compare the entries in each line of the $n$-transition matrix and it is useful to replace it by a simpler matrix.
 In \cite{DF16}, the authors substituted a matrix $M$ by a matrix $\tilde{M}$ with entries $\tilde{M}_{ij}=k$ if $M_{ij}$ is the $k$-th largest element (allowing ties) of the $j$-th column.
 In order to determine whether two channels are equivalent we adopt a different, but similar substitution.